A Father's Day Special

 If you want a neighborhood that makes daily life feel easier and more enjoyable, 50th & France deserves a closer look.
 This Edina corner blends walkable convenience, established residential streets, and a lively local business district in a way that feels practical and polished at the same time.
-Whether you are thinking about moving to Edina or simply trying to understand how this area lives day to day, this guide will help you picture what life around 50th & France really feels like.
-Let’s dive in.

 At its core, 50th & France is a mixed-use district at West 50th Street and France Avenue South on the Edina and Minneapolis border.
 The district association describes it as a walkable neighborhood center with more than 175 retailers and professional services.
 That includes boutiques, restaurants, cafes, salons, spas, and the Edina Theatre.